luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 <pre class="lang:sh decode:true" title="Miscellaneous graphical libraries">$ brew install freetype fontconfig pixman gettext</pre>

-Some of these libraries aren&#8217;t strictly necessary for R, but they are to install other related apps like QGIS, GRASS or PostGIS.
-I think that if you don&#8217;t want to install then you don&#8217;t need to do it right now, since that software install its on dependencies
+Some of these libraries aren't strictly necessary for R, but they are to install other related apps like QGIS, GRASS or PostGIS.
+I think that if you don't want to install then you don't need to do it right now, since that software install its on dependencies

 ## SSL/SSH Libraries -optional {#ssl-ssh-libs}